A robust methodology for long-term sustainability evaluation of Machine Learning models: Introduction

-We perform computational experiments on four classification tasks across artificial and real-world datasets, using ML models of varying natures and complexities (ensembles, neural networks, pre-trained models) in both batch and streaming settings.
+We performed computational experiments on four classic ML tasks, using ML models of varying natures and complexities (ensembles, neural networks, pre-trained models), and compared our proposed evaluation pipeline to performing isolated sustainability measurements on traditional holdout or cross-validation experiments.
 Our findings prove our initial assumptions, in that:

-\begin{itemize} \item The evaluation of a static training and test protocol, even if further inference into the future is considered, is not representative of the actual sustainability of a Machine Learning model, especially if model revisions or evolving data contexts are expected, which should be the case in most real-world settings. \item Beyond performance and short-term sustainability, long-term sustainability of models should play a huge role in the decision-making of selecting the most adequate ML model for an application, as some models exhibit long-term exponential increases in environmental impact with marginal or null gains in performance. \end{itemize}
+\begin{itemize} \item The evaluation of a static training and test protocol, even if further inference into the future is considered, is not representative of the actual long-term sustainability of a Machine Learning model, either underestimating, overestimating and/or erratically measuring CO$_2$ and its relation with model complexity, performance or task and data characteristics. \item Beyond performance and short-term sustainability, long-term sustainability of models should play a huge role in the decision-making of selecting the most adequate ML model for an application, as some models exhibit long-term exponential increases in environmental impact with marginal or null gains in performance. \end{itemize}